ibm-cloud-docs/monitoring/agent/agent_log_level.md

 {: screen}

-### Kubernetes Sysdig agent
+### Kubernetes monitoring agent
 {: #agent_log_level_check_kube}

-To get the log level of a Kubernetes Sysdig agent, complete the following steps:
+To get the log level of a Kubernetes monitoring agent, complete the following steps:

 1. Set up the cluster environment.
 Run the following command: